SonjaStarcevic/words/README.md

 # words
 Final project at IT Bootcamp.
 Extracts words from a text file and compares it to a database dictionary.
-More details in README.